HOLISTIC PRACTICE STAGE GUIDE

 Additional in-house hire plus HPM.

 When profitability is strong and there is genuine room to grow.
-Higher cost, but more capacity and more room to grow.
+Higher cost, but more capacity.
 HPM as the continuity layer underneath.

 HPM instead of the hire.